The Bonfyre

 Chelsey Lynn LaRue (born October 7, 1992), known professionally as The Bonfyre, is an American singer and songwriter.
-She signed to LA Reid's label Hitco Entertainment to release her first EP, Ready To Love (August 2018) and her follow up EP, Love, Lust & Letdowns: Chapter 1 (May 2020).
-Bonfyre would then part ways with Hitco Entertainment in favor of Empowered Music Group (EMG) where she would release her comeback single No Sleep (2025).
+She signed to LA Reid's label Hitco Entertainment to release her first EP, Ready To Love in 2018 and her follow up EP, Love, Lust & Letdowns: Chapter 1 in 2020.
+Bonfyre would then part ways with Hitco Entertainment in favor of Empowered Music Group (EMG) where she would release her comeback single, No Sleep, in 2025.

 Early life and education

-She was raised in Chicopee, Massachusetts by her stepfather, who's of Samoan descent.
+She was raised in Chicopee, Massachusetts, by her stepfather, who is of Samoan descent.
 She eventually grew very close with her aunt and uncle who had a Polynesian show at the now closed Hu Ke Lau restaurant in Chicopee.

 Career

 She signed with Hitco Music in March 2018.
 On December 13, Bonfyre released a new music video for "Automatic" exclusively on Billboard.
 Her debut single "Automatic" hit #1 on the Adult R&B Airplay Charts.
-In March 2019, Bonfyre was named as one of three up-and-coming R&B artists to debut on Billboard's Emerging Artists chart.
+In March 2019, Bonfyre was named as one of three up-and-coming R&B artists to debut on Billboards Emerging Artists chart.

 In August 2019, Fantasia had announced Bonfyre would be a part of her "Sketchbook" tour.

-After embarking on a 5 year hiatus from releasing music, The Bonfyre returned with her record "No Sleep." under her new label Empowered Music Group.
+After embarking on a five-year hiatus from releasing music, The Bonfyre returned with her record "No Sleep". under her new label Empowered Music Group.